Société de l'assurance automobile du Québec

 Configuration of cookies

-You can configure cookie authorization using the window shown when each SAAQ webpage loads.
-We then save your choices regarding cookie authorization on a device for a maximum period of 12 months.
+When an SAAQ web page loads on your device, a pop-up window will be displayed allowing you to configure cookie settings.
+The SAAQ saves your cookie preferences on a device for a maximum period of 12 months.
 After that period, we will ask for your consent again regarding the use of cookies and your preferences.

 If you change your mind about your cookie preferences, you can update them at any time in your browser or device settings.
-Simply select the option Clear browsing data.
-Next time the page loads, you will be asked for your consent once again, and you can configure the cookies you wish to authorize.
+Simply select “Delete browsing data.”
+The next time the page loads, you will be asked for your consent once again, and you can configure the cookies you wish to authorize.

 Security and online services

-We are committed to providing an online environment that is as secure as possible, enabling you to safely carry out operations with us across all our platforms.
+We are committed to providing an online environment that is as secure as possible, enabling you to safely access our services across all our platforms.
+Some platforms may not be accessible in certain countries.

-For this purpose, we are implementing commonly recognized security standards to protect your personal information as long as we have it in our possession.
+For security purposes, we implement commonly recognized security standards to protect your personal information as long as we have it in our possession.

 When we decide which measures to apply, we make sure that they are reasonable, given certain factors, including the sensitivity of the information in question and the context of its use.

-We periodically review these security measures to ensure that they are properly applied, that they remain fully efficient and that they are still appropriate considering the evolution of our systems and information technology.
+We periodically review our security measures to ensure that they are properly applied, that they remain fully efficient and that they are still appropriate considering the evolution of our systems and information technology.

 We have also established procedures to detect and manage security incidents that may affect your personal information.
 SAAQ personnel is required to declare each incident, whether alleged or proven.
 If the incident may result in serious harm, it will also be immediately declared to the Commission d’accès à l’information, and anyone whose personal information may be affected by this incident will be notified.